adaanene/project_7-Devops_Tooling_Website_Solution/project_7.md

 # DEVOPS TOOLING WEBSITE SOLUTION

 Scope: to implement a tooling website solution using NFS server, Web Servers, and MySQL.
-This project is then continued in project 8

 Spin up four EC2 instances and name them as follows: